Today's Prescription: A Few Tips on Wedding Planning

 Save, Save, Save

 If you stay ready, you don’t have to get ready.
 A wedding savings fund is another emergency fund for me.
 Things may fall through, vendors may cancel, anything can happen.
-Both Ciapha and I both use Digit to save for our wedding.
+Both Ciapha and I use Digit to save for our wedding.
 This way it takes out amounts of money from our account and we can put money in the account to supplement what Digit automatically withdraws on payday.
 Remember, you must pay for vendors, tip, and anything else that may come up.
 Save aggressively, but also remember to save for your other goals as well.
 Not only are we saving for our wedding, but we’re learning how to work as a team!

 Treat Everything Like You Have to Pay for It